 Introduction

-Sites preserving fossil human remains from the Late Pleistocene (~130,000 – 11,700 years ago) in South-eastern Europe (i.e. the Balkans) are less abundant than are sites where evidence of human habitation in the form of cultural remains is found.
-However, there are a number of sites in Bulgaria, Croatia, Greece, Romania, and Serbia that yielded either Neandertal or anatomically modern human (AMH) specimens (Tables 7.1 and 7.2).
+Sites preserving fossil human remains from the Late Pleistocene (~130,000 – 11,700 years ago) in South-eastern Europe (i.e., the Balkans) are less abundant than are sites where evidence of human habitation in the form of cultural remains is found.
+However, there are a number of sites in Bulgaria, Croatia, Greece, Romania and Serbia that yielded either Neanderthal or anatomically modern human (AMH) specimens (Tables 7.1 and 7.2).
 Some of these are well known, and results of various types of analyses have been published in numerous papers and volumes, while others have been studied less extensively.
 Several of these specimens have been found in recent years, and new advances and results from the field of palaeogenomics have provided new insights on Late Pleistocene human evolution.
 Presented here is an update and overview of the finds in the context of recent research, theoretical developments and state of the debate on modern human origins.

 Table 7.1 Here